nextpyp/prismpyp/docs/phoenix.md

     ![Phoenix fft](assets/phoenix_fft.png)

-To navigate the embedding space, click on the `Move` box (boxed in red) and click and drag your mouse across the screen.
-When you're ready to make a selection to view/download points, click the `Select` box (boxed in green).
+To navigate the embedding space, click on the `Move` box (red outline) and click and drag your mouse across the screen.
+When you're ready to make a selection to view/download points, click the `Select` box (green outline).

 The `Select` box will allow you to view the micrograph and power spectra thumbnails for the selected subset of points.
 This may look as follows: